-Pulled pork is another barbecue classic that many people enjoy and there are many coveted pulled pork recipes out there for making classic sandwhiches.
-Traditionally it is made using a pork shoulder roast, though some may also prepare it using pork tenderloin, which is a leaner cut of meat from the loin.
+Pulled pork is another barbecue classic that many people enjoy.
+There are many coveted pulled pork recipes out there for making these classic sandwiches.
+Traditionally it is made using a pork shoulder roast, although some may prepare it using pork tenderloin.
+Tenderloin is a leaner cut of meat.

 You Will Need:

-1 4lb Pork Shoulder Roast (Simply double the recipe if you want to make more)
+One 4 lb. pork shoulder roast.
+Simply double the recipe if you want to make more.

 Dry Rub Recipe:

 2 teaspoons light brown sugar

 1/2 teaspoon dry mustard

 1/2 teaspoon ground black pepper

 1/2 teaspoon onion powder